setrar/MALIS/projects/proj1/README.md

  This corresponds to a [_Voronoi tessellation_](https://en.wikipedia.org/wiki/Voronoi_diagram) of the training data.

+> Objectives
+> By executing this project, you will be able to
+> 1. Have a better understanding of the mechanisms behind the k nearest neighbor algorithm
+> 2. Be aware of the problems associated with the curse of dimensionality.
+> 3. Familiarize with the process of training, validation and testing
+> 4. Gain proficiency in the use of python, Jupyter, libraries used in machine learning (pandas, numpy, matplotlib, etc) and programming , in general.

 ## Part I – Implementing a kNN from scratch:

 - [ ] Task 1.